Student of the Year

-Student of the Year is a 2012 Indian Hindi-language romantic comedy-drama film directed by Karan Johar, written by Rensil D'Silva and Niranjan Iyengar on the basis of an uncredited story by Johar, and produced by Hiroo Yash Johar and Gauri Khan under the banners of Dharma Productions and Red Chillies Entertainment.
-The film stars debutantes Sidharth Malhotra, Alia Bhatt and Varun Dhawan, with supporting performances from Rishi Kapoor, Ronit Roy, Sahil Anand, Manjot Singh, Ram Kapoor, Farida Jalal, Manasi Rachh, Sana Saeed, and Kayoze Irani.
-Set in the fictional St. Teresa’s High School, the narrative follows three students navigating love, friendship, and rivalry as they compete for the prestigious titular trophy.
+Student of the Year is a 2012 Indian Hindi-language romantic comedy-drama film directed by Karan Johar, written by Rensil D'Silva and Niranjan Iyengar with an uncredited story by Johar, and produced by Dharma Productions and Red Chillies Entertainment.
+The film stars debutantes Sidharth Malhotra, Alia Bhatt and Varun Dhawan with an ensemble supporting cast consisting of Rishi Kapoor, Ronit Roy, Sahil Anand, Manjot Singh, Ram Kapoor and Farida Jalal, while former child artists Sana Saeed and Kayoze Irani, whose father Boman appears in a brief role, make their screen debuts as adults.
+The music was composed by Vishal–Shekhar, while cinematography and editing were handled by Ayananka Bose and Deepa Bhatia.

-Featuring music composed by Vishal–Shekhar with lyrics penned by Anvita Dutt, the film was shot by Ayananka Bose and edited by Deepa Bhatia.
-Principal photography took place in various locations across India, including Dehradun and Bangkok.

-Released theatrically on 19 October 2012, Student of the Year received mixed reviews from critics.
-While it was praised for its performances, visuals, direction, and music, some criticism was directed at its writing and narrative depth.
-The film emerged as a commercial success and became one of the highest-grossing Bollywood films of the year.

-At the 58th Filmfare Awards, the film earned four nominations, including Best Male Debut (Malhotra and Dhawan) and Best Female Debut (Bhatt), and won the R. D. Burman Award for New Music Talent (Neeti Mohan for "Ishq Wala Love").
-The film later spawned a standalone sequel, Student of the Year 2 (2019), directed by Punit Malhotra and starring Tiger Shroff, Tara Sutaria, and Ananya Panday, with Bhatt making a cameo appearance in a song.
+Student of the Year was released on 19 October 2012 in India and emerged as a commercial success at the box office.
+It received mixed-to-positive reviews from critics with praise for its cast performances, technical aspects, direction and music, but criticized its script.
+At the 58th Filmfare Awards, Student of the Year received 4 nominations including Best Male Debut (Malhotra and Dhawan) and Best Female Debut (Bhatt), and won the R. D. Burman Award for New Music Talent (Neeti Mohan for "Ishq Wala Love").

+A standalone sequel titled Student of the Year 2 was released on 10 May 2019 with Punit Malhotra as director and Tiger Shroff, Tara Sutaria and Ananya Pandey in the lead roles.
+Although speculations were rife about the three leads from the original returning for a special appearance, only Bhatt made the cut in a song opposite Shroff.
+Anand and Singh also reprised their roles in the sequel as commentators.